Datavault-UK/automate-dv-docs/docs/best_practices.md

 - Alpha sorting Hashdiff columns.
 As mentioned, dbtvault can do this for us, so no worries!
   Refer to the [stage](macros.md#stage) docs for details on how to do this.

-- Ensure all **hub** columns used to calculate a primary key hash get presented in the same order across all staging tables
+- Ensure all **Hub** columns used to calculate a primary key hash get presented in the same order across all staging tables

 !!! note